Clipped Affine Policy: Low-Complexity Near-Optimal Online Power Control for Energy Harvesting Communications over Fading Channels: Introduction

 In the case of slow block-fading scenario, where the channel SNR coefficient remains constant within each time slot but varies across different time slots, the problem is more challenging due to the two-dimensional variation of the energy arrivals and the channel SNR coefficients.
 Except for some special cases, e.g., independent Bernoulli energy arrivals and channel SNR coefficients~\cite{khajepour2021optimal}, the optimal policy is not known in general.
-Most research focuses on RL-based power control designs (e.g., \cite{ortiz2016reinforcement,masadeh2018reinforcement,kim2018actionbounding,li2019deep,masadeh2019actorcritic,qiu2019deep,kim2021shallow}), which can learn optimal policies from data.
-However, these approaches often suffer from high computational complexity, and the optimality of learned policies lacks rigorous verification.
-This dilemma arises from the challenge of solving the Bellman equation for a power control problem formulated as a Markov decision process (MDP).
-While RL combined with neural networks provides a universal, out-of-the-box method for empirically solving the Bellman equation, it may lead to high computational complexity without customization for the specific problem.
-This is mainly due to the lack of an analytical characterization of the power-control dynamics needed to exploit problem structure.
-By examining the Bellman equation underlying the power control problem, we analytically characterize an approximate structure of the relative-value function and derive closed-form near-optimal power control policies.
-Using this structure, we develop a domain-knowledge-enhanced RL algorithm for online power control.
+Most research focuses on reinforcement learning (RL)-based power control designs (e.g., \cite{ortiz2016reinforcement,masadeh2018reinforcement,kim2018actionbounding,li2019deep,masadeh2019actorcritic,qiu2019deep,kim2021shallow}), which aim to learn optimal policies from data.
+However, the schemes proposed in these studies often entail substantial computational complexity, and the optimality of the learned policies lacks rigorous verification.
+Moreover, most of these studies focus only on power control with one-step energy lookahead, which is easier to solve than online power control without lookahead information.
+This is because ideas from optimal offline power control (e.g., \cite{ozel2011transmission}) remain effective to some extent in the lookahead setting.
+The assumption of perfect one-step energy lookahead is also overly idealized.